 Girl is virgin.
 Girl has intact hymen.
 Girl has penetrative sex for first time.
 Girl’s hymen is broken.
 Girl bleeds.
 Girl is no longer a virgin.

-This tall-tale assumes the illusion of the “hymen”, now called the corona, as a taut piece of skin that breaks when punctured, sort of like poking a knife through a piece of cellophane.
+The first issue I take with this story it that it conflates anatomy with gender.
+All girls do not have vulvas and all people who have vulvas are not girls.
+Next, this narrative enforces the existence of the “hymen” as a taut piece of skin that breaks when punctured, sort of like poking a finger through a piece of cellophane.
 If that were true, there would be no natural outlet for menstrual blood and other fluids to flow from the vulva– that is unless penetrative sex had occurred to “pop” the barrier.
 So, that rules out the hymen-as-a-membrane theory.
-An impermeable hymen is actually a condition called Imperforate Hymen, which only occurs in 0.1% of infants born.
+However, impermeable hymens do exist in 0.1% of infants with a condition called Imperforate Hymen.
 A membrane-like hymen is the exception, not the rule.

 Rather, most of the time, nothing gets broken, snapped, crackled or popped.
 Just like every other part of the human body, hymens vary from person to person.
 They come elastic, rigid, thin, thick, honeycomb-like, ladder-like, narrow, stretched, small and large.
-It’s size and sensitivity is closely related to levels of estrogen receptivity, which vary from body to body over time.
-The way a hymen looks today, can look different tomorrow simply based on changing hormone levels, especially around puberty.
-The hymen differs so much in appearance, that most healthcare providers cannot tell the difference between a “virgin” and “non-virgin” hymen.
-Yes, you can even be pregnant from penetrative sex without evidencing a “popped cherry.”
+The way one hymen looks today can look different tomorrow.
+Its size and sensitivity is closely related to levels of estrogen receptivity, which vary in the body over a lifetime as well as from person to person.

-So then, why you may wonder, do some folks bleed during first-time penetrative sex?
-Any uncomfortable, non-sensual or anxiety-ridden penetrative sexual experience can result in bleeding (this goes for anal and manual sex, too.)
-The body’s internal tissue is sensitive and any abrasions can easily turn into the release of blood, especially when poorly lubricated either naturally or artificially.
+So then, why do some folks bleed during first-time penetrative sex?
+Any uncomfortable, non-sensual or anxiety-ridden penetrative sexual experience can result in bleeding (this goes for anal and manual sex, too).
+The body’s internal tissue is sensitive and any abrasions can easily turn into the release of blood, especially when poorly lubricated.

 “The normalization of female bleeding during intercourse has little scientific evidence.
 Perhaps it is more an indicator of what went wrong, rather than what went right.” – Our Bodies Our Blog

-In cases of non-consensual penetration or rough sex, there may be evidence of tearing and inflammation inside of the vulva, but that has little to do with the hymen itself.
-Hymen, after abuse, can look “perfectly normal.”
-Cop shows about inspecting the state of the hymen during a rape case play upon the hymen/virginity myth all the time.
-There is no way to draw upon knowledge of exactly how the hymen looked before sex and, therefore, impossible to measure changes, or small tears, that may have occurred.
+In cases of non-consensual penetration or rough sex, there may be evidence of tearing and inflammation inside of the vulva, but this has little to do with the hymen itself.
+Hymen, even after abuse, can look “perfectly normal.”
+Reality TV Cop shows sensationalize the inspection of a woman’s hymen in the event of an alleged sexual assault, thus normalizing the hymen/virginity myth.
+There is no way for them to conclude how the hymen looked before sex and, therefore, impossible for them to assess any changes that may have occurred.